FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Experiments

-Figure~\ref{fig:eulerian_mse} compares the rollout MSE of three neural PDE solvers under different discretization schemes: the FNO \citep{li2020fourier} on uniform grids, MeshGraphNets (MGN) \citep{pfaff2020learning} on meshes, and the GNS \citep{sanchez2020learning} on particle representations.
-Across all experiments, the Eulerian discretizations achieve significantly lower rollout MSE than the Lagrangian scheme.
-We conclude that models employing Eulerian schemes more accurately capture fundamental fluid dynamics.
+In conclusion, we observe that models employing Eulerian schemes more accurately capture fundamental fluid dynamics.
 In contrast, Lagrangian representations must model fine‐grained details, which impedes their ability to learn robust representations and renders them susceptible to error accumulation over extended rollout time steps.
-We refer the readers to Appendix~\ref{sec:imple_details} for model and training hyperparameters.
+Their emphasis on simulating high-resolution local interactions leads to severe error accumulation and propagation across particles over time.
+To mitigate this, future directions may involve hierarchical or multi-scale architectures, such as U-Net-based designs, that can dynamically balance fine-grained resolution with global structural coherence, thus improving both stability and generalization.
+We refer the readers to Appendix~\ref{sec:imple_details} for more details of model and training hyperparameters.

-\subsection{Whether knowledge learned from different systems can boost generalization?}
+\subsection{Whether knowledge from different systems can boost generalization?}

-\textbf{Generalization on different initial conditions.} We begin by training all models on a dataset of the compressible N-S equations with Mach number $ M = 0.1$, and both shear and bulk viscosities set to $\eta = \zeta = 10^{-8}$.
-After training, we directly evaluate zero-shot generalization on data generated from out-of-distribution initial conditions.
-As shown in the first panel of Figure~\ref{fig:genera}, all methods exhibit varying degrees of performance degradation when extrapolating to more complex turbulent regimes.
-Notably, spatial representations based on Fourier transforms and self-attention demonstrate superior robustness under such distribution shifts.
+\textbf{Generalization on zero-shot initial conditions.} We first pre-train all candidate models on Compressible N–S with a moderate Mach number $M=0.1$, where both shear and bulk viscosities are fixed at $\eta=\zeta=10^{-8}$.
+Then we evaluate the trained models directly on test data with OOD initial conditions, which exhibit qualitatively different flow structures and turbulence patterns.
+This setting is designed to mimic real-world scenarios where the governing dynamics remain the same, but the flow configurations encountered may deviate significantly from those seen during training.

+As shown in the first panel of Figure~\ref{fig:genera}, all models experience varying degrees of performance degradation under these OOD shifts, confirming the challenge of prediction across diverse initial conditions.
+Interestingly, models leveraging global spatial representations, such as Fourier-based operators and self-attention mechanisms, exhibit significantly better robustness.
+Their ability to capture long-range correlations and encode global flow structures appears to confer a clear advantage when extrapolating to turbulent regimes with unseen coherent structures.